Breakthrough/PySceneDetect/README.md

 split_video_ffmpeg('my_video.mp4', scene_list)
 ```

 For more advanced usage, the API is highly configurable, and can easily integrate with any pipeline.
 This includes using different detection algorithms, splitting the input video, and much more.
-The following example shows how to implement a function simimlar to `detect_scenes` above, and split the resulting video into individual clips using `ffmpeg`:
+The following example shows how to implement a function similar to the above, but using [the `scenedetect` API](https://pyscenedetect.readthedocs.io/projects/Manual/en/latest/api.html):

 ```python
 from scenedetect import open_video, SceneManager, split_video_ffmpeg